bsima/aurelius/README.md

 ## Would you like to help out by adding quotes?

-I would love you have your help!
-So far, I've only transcribed my favorite quotes, but there are many more Aurelius quotes that deserve to be available.
+I would love to have your help!
+So far, I've only transcribed my favorite quotes, but there are many more Aurelius quotes that deserve to be on this website.

 The quotes are stored in `data/marcus.json`.
 The format is: